 Laparoscopic Myomectomy Recovery & What to Expect

-Choosing an experienced laparoscopic GYN surgeon has a direct impact on your laparoscopic myomectomy recovery.
+Choosing an experienced laparoscopic GYN surgeon like a surgeon at The Center for Innovative GYN Care, has a direct impact on your laparoscopic myomectomy recovery.
 A myomectomy is a fertility-sparing procedure to remove fibroids, while leaving the uterus intact.
 Fibroids are non-cancerous tumors that affect up to 80 percent of women by age 50.
 They affect African American women at higher rates, and often the fibroids are larger, or there are a higher number of them.
 The location of fibroids can affect fertility.
 Symptoms include abnormal bleeding, bloating and pelvic pain or pain with sex or going to the bathroom.

 It is important when having a fibroid removal procedure to choose a specialist who can remove all of the tumors large and small.
 This can only be accomplished by being able to touch the fibroids, which is not possible with standard laparoscopic or robotic procedures.

 THOROUGH REMOVAL OF THE FIBROIDS IS POSSIBLE FOR MANY PATIENTS.
 HOWEVER, THEY CAN STILL RETURN.
 NOTE: THE ONLY CURE FOR FIBROIDS IS A HYSTERECTOMY.

 Once a patient is through recovery from a myomectomy, menstrual cycles should normalize, and there should be a noticeable difference in the level of pain.
 After at least 3 months, women can pursue fertility options.
 It is essential for the uterus to be completely healed before trying to conceive.
 If the uterus is not completely healed, or not completely repaired during the surgery, placental abruption can occur, creating a dangerous situation for infant and mother.